gmalim/NBA_analysis/README_AllStars.md

 # Predicting the NBA All-Stars with Machine Learning

 The goal of this analysis is to predict the NBA All-Stars for a given year, based on NBA player data and All-Star selections in other years.
 This is accomplished by applying several machine learning classification algorithms on NBA player performance data.
 The analysis is based on the [Scikit-learn](http://scikit-learn.org) machine learning package for Python.
-NBA player data are taken from [basketball-reference.com](https://www.basketball-reference.com), data from 2010-2018 is included in the **data** directory of this repository.
-Data from other years can be obtained by using [*Basketball_Reference_scraper.py*](Basketball_Reference_scraper.py).
+NBA player data are taken from [basketball-reference.com](https://www.basketball-reference.com).
+Data from 2010-2018 is included in the **data** directory of this repository, data from other years can be obtained by using [*Basketball_Reference_scraper.py*](Basketball_Reference_scraper.py).

 ## Analysis